xsquared93/lambda-calculus-interpreter/README.md

-This is a draft for a lambda calculus interpreter, if you can even call it an interpreter; it tries to capture the process of beta reduction.
+This is a lambda calculus interpreter; it captures the process of beta reduction.

+It works on most examples in introductory material on the lambda calculus.

+Features that could be added:
+- an environment; this will allow to name abstractions.

 This was implemented using MIT-Scheme and Emacs.